Talita worldwide

 Kenya

-When a girl is found in a brothel or in street prostitution by the police, the chances of her being taken to a safe place where she can get help and support are minimal.
-Society thinks that she is to blame.
-We wanted to change this and today our colleagues help 10-15 girls every year to break free from the sex industry and start a new life.
+When a girl is found in a brothel or engaged in street prostitution by the police, the chance that she will be taken to a safe place where she can receive help and support is minimal.
+Society, after all, believes she has only herself to blame.
+We wanted to change this, and today our colleagues help 10–15 girls and women every year break free from the sex industry and start a new life.

 Two children sitting on a bridge by the water